Paul Johnstone: Personal history

 Johnstone was born in Johannesburg, South Africa in 1930.
 He was educated at Hilton College, leaving school at the age of 19.
 He soon after took a trip to England working as a clerk in London.
 On returning to South Africa he enrolled at the University of Cape Town where he became a law student.
 In 1952 he returned to the United Kingdom and entered St John's College, Oxford, to read law.
 He graduated B.A. in 1955.
-He played for the OURFC in each of his three years at Oxford University, earning his 'Blue' on each occasion, and in the season 1954 -55 he was Captain of the OURFC.
+He played for the OURFC in each of his three years at Oxford University, earning his 'Blue' on each occasion, and in the season 1954-55 he was Captain of the OURFC.
 He married Josephine Booth and had three children: Amanda (Mandy), Louise and Matthew.
 For many years he was general manager of South African Breweries in Salisbury, Rhodesia (now Harare, Zimbabwe).
 He died in Hermanus, Western Cape on 22 April 1996.

 Rugby career

-Johnstone played rugby from schoolage, selected for province side Natal at the age of 19.
+Johnstone played rugby from school age, selected for province side Natal at the age of 19.
 While working in London he played club rugby for Blackheath.
 After his return to South Africa, he turned out for the University of Cape Town.
 Johnstone was the surprise choice for the Sprinkboks tour of Britain.
 At the Newland Trials he began the week in the eighth choice team, before advancing into the first team for the main game on the last day.
 His rise during the trials was surprising, as his form at club level leading up to the trials had been very poor.
 There was talk of him being dropped to the university second team, and he was injured in his second appearance of the trial where there was doubt that he would be able to play again for some time.